ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/s-index/CVE-2021-43811](https://github.com/s-index/CVE-2021-43811) :  ![starts](https://img.shields.io/github/stars/s-index/CVE-2021-43811.svg) ![forks](https://img.shields.io/github/forks/s-index/CVE-2021-43811.svg)

 ## CVE-2021-43799
  Zulip is an open-source team collaboration tool.
 Zulip Server installs RabbitMQ for internal message passing.
 In versions of Zulip Server prior to 4.9, the initial installation (until first reboot, or restart of RabbitMQ) does not successfully limit the default ports which RabbitMQ opens; this includes port 25672, the RabbitMQ distribution port, which is used as a management port.
-RabbitMQ's default &quot;cookie&quot; which protects this port is generated using a weak PRNG, which limits the entropy of the password to at most 36 bits; in practicality, the seed for the randomizer is biased, resulting in approximately 20 bits of entropy.
-If other firewalls (at the OS or network level) do not protect port 25672, a remote attacker can brute-force the 20 bits of entropy in the &quot;cookie&quot; and leverage it for arbitrary execution of code as the rabbitmq user.
+RabbitMQ's default "cookie" which protects this port is generated using a weak PRNG, which limits the entropy of the password to at most 36 bits; in practicality, the seed for the randomizer is biased, resulting in approximately 20 bits of entropy.
+If other firewalls (at the OS or network level) do not protect port 25672, a remote attacker can brute-force the 20 bits of entropy in the "cookie" and leverage it for arbitrary execution of code as the rabbitmq user.
 They can also read all data which is sent through RabbitMQ, which includes all message traffic sent by users.
 Version 4.9 contains a patch for this vulnerability.
 As a workaround, ensure that firewalls prevent access to ports 5672 and 25672 from outside the Zulip server.

 - [https://github.com/scopion/CVE-2021-43799](https://github.com/scopion/CVE-2021-43799) :  ![starts](https://img.shields.io/github/stars/scopion/CVE-2021-43799.svg) ![forks](https://img.shields.io/github/forks/scopion/CVE-2021-43799.svg)

 ## CVE-2021-43798
  Grafana is an open-source platform for monitoring and observability.
 Grafana versions 8.0.0-beta1 through 8.3.0 (except for patched versions) iss vulnerable to directory traversal, allowing access to local files.
-The vulnerable URL path is: `&lt;grafana_host_url&gt;/public/plugins//`, where is the plugin ID for any installed plugin.
+The vulnerable URL path is: `grafana_host_url/public/plugins//`, where is the plugin ID for any installed plugin.
 At no time has Grafana Cloud been vulnerable.
 Users are advised to upgrade to patched versions 8.0.7, 8.1.8, 8.2.7, or 8.3.1.
 The GitHub Security Advisory contains more information about vulnerable URL paths, mitigation, and the disclosure timeline.